zak-steenhoek/Micromouse-Robot/README.md

 ## License

 Distributed under the MIT License.
-See `ref/master/LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">^</a>)</p>